4.8 Initial Child Protection Conferences

 The decision will be taken by professionals attending the conference, i.e. those eligible to be counted for the purposes of establishing a quorum (see Section 5, Quorum); for example, this will not include the child, parents, carers, supporters although they may be asked to comment on the strengths, concerns, risks, future plans and protection.

-Where there is no consensus, the decision will normally be made by a simple majority.
-Where a majority decision cannot be reached, the Conference Chair will make the decision.
+Where there is no overall consensus, the decision will normally be made by a simple majority.
+Decisions are restricted to one per agency, where two professionals from one agency do not agree the meeting will adjourn whilst they reach a consensus decision.
+In the event that a consensus decision cannot be reached then their individual decisions will be counted as separate.
+Where a majority decision cannot be reached, the Independent Chair will make the decision.

-Where the Conference Chair considers the majority decision to be either:
+Where the Independent Chair considers in their professional judgement that the majority decision to be either:

 - An unsatisfactory decision that the child should have a Child Protection Plan where, in the Chairs opinion, the criteria have not been met and/or such a plan is not necessary; or

-- An unsatisfactory decision that the child does not require a Child Protection Plan where, in the Chairs opinion, the child would be at continuing risk of significant harm if a Child Protection Plan was not in place each Local Safeguarding Children Board may authorise the Conference Chair to have final decision-making powers.
+- An unsatisfactory decision that the child does not require a Child Protection Plan where, in the Chairs opinion, the child would be at continuing risk of suffering significant harm if a Child Protection Plan was not in place the Local Safeguarding Children Board has authorise the Independent Chair to have final decision-making powers.

-The Conference Chair must ensure that all members of the conference are clear about the conclusions reached, the decision taken and recommendations made, and that the conference minutes accurately reflect the discussions, the decision and, where relevant, the reasons for the Conference Chair exercising his or her decision-making powers.
+The Independent Chair must ensure that all members of the conference are clear about the conclusions reached, the decision taken and recommendations made, and that the conference minutes accurately reflect the discussions, the decision and, where relevant, the reasons for the Independent Chair exercising his or her decision-making powers.

-Any dissent by professionals at the conference must be recorded in the conference minutes (see also Section 14, Dissent from the Conference Decision).
+Any dissent by professionals at the conference must be recorded in the conference minutes and refer to the Professional Resolution and Escalation Protocol if needed.

-If parents/carers disagree with the decision, this also must be recorded in the minutes and the Conference Chair must discuss the issue with them and explain their right to and the process for challenge - see Complaints and Appeals Procedure.
+If parents/carers disagree with the decision, this also must be recorded in the minutes and the Independent Chair must discuss the issue with them and explain their right to and the process for challenge.(See Appendix 5: Child Protection Conferences – Complaints Procedure.

 Where a child has suffered, or is likely to suffer, Significant Harm in the future it is the local authority's duty to consider the evidence and decide what, if any, legal action to take.
 The information presented to the Child Protection Conference should inform that decision-making process but it is for the local authority to consider whether it should initiate, for example, Care Proceedings.

-If the decision is that the child is at continuing risk of Significant Harm and is therefore in need of a Child Protection Plan, the Conference Chair should determine the category of significant harm which the child has suffered or is at risk of suffering.
+If the decision is that the child is at continuing risk of suffering or likelihood of suffering Significant Harm and is therefore in need of a Child Protection Plan, the Independent Chair should determine the category of Significant Harm, (see Recognition of Significant Harm Procedure) which the child has suffered or is at risk of suffering.

-Where a decision is reached that a child needs to be the subject of a Child Protection Plan, the Conference Chair must ensure that:
+Where a decision is reached that a child needs to be the subject of a Child Protection Plan, the Independent Chair must ensure that:

-- A Child Protection Plan is outlined and clearly understood by all concerned including the parents and where appropriate, the child; and the outline plan sets out what needs to change in order to safeguard the child;
+- A Child Protection Plan is outlined and clearly understood by all concerned including the parents and where appropriate, the child; and the outline plan sets out what the family has agreed and what needs to change in order to safeguard the child;

-- A Lead Social Worker (i.e. a qualified social worker) is appointed to develop, coordinate and implement the Child Protection Plan (if this is not possible, the relevant manager should be the point of contact) and makes arrangements for the times and dates of Core Group meetings, including the first Core Group meeting within 10 working days of the Initial Child Protection Conference;
+A Lead Social Worker (i.e. a qualified social worker) is appointed to develop, coordinate and implement the Child Protection Plan (if this is not possible, the relevant manager should be the point of contact) and makes arrangements for the times and dates of Core Group meetings.

-- The membership of a Core Group of professionals and family members is identified, who will develop, implement and progress the Child Protection Plan as a detailed working tool including the frequency of direct contact with the child;
+- The membership of a Core Group of professionals and family members is identified, who will develop, implement and progress the Child Protection Plan as a detailed working tool - including the frequency of direct contact / visiting with the child and family; the initial Core Group meeting should be within 10 working days of the Initial Child Protection Conference and is agreed at the ICPC;

-- Any further action required to complete the Core Assessment is outlined and any other specialist assessments of the child and family identified, which are required to make sound judgements on how best to safeguard and promote the welfare of the child;
+- Any further action required to complete the Social Work Assessment is outlined and any other specialist assessments of the child and family identified, which are required to make sound judgements on how best to safeguard and promote the welfare of the child;

-- The parents and child know the name of the Lead Social Worker and Core Group members;
+- The parents and child know the name of the Lead Social Worker and Core Group members and the date, time and venue of the first meeting;

 - The parents/carers and child/ren are advised of their right to invoke the appeals and complaints procedure and their right to challenge the decisions made by those present at the conference;

-- The decisions and recommendations of the conference have been recorded in a clear manner;
+- The decisions and recommendations of the conference are recorded in a clear manner;

-Where a looked after child remains the subject of a Child Protection Plan, there should be a single planning and reviewing process, led by the Independent Reviewing Officer (IRO), leading to the development of a single plan.
+Where a Looked After Child remains the subject of a Child Protection Plan, there should be a single planning and reviewing process, led by the Independent Reviewing Officer (IRO), leading to the development of a single plan.
+In most circumstances the Independent Chair becomes the Independent Reviewing Officer for the child.

 Consideration should be given to the IRO chairing the Child Protection Conference where a looked after child remains subject to a Child Protection Plan.
 Where that is not possible, it will be expected that the IRO will attend the Child Protection Review Conference.